 Fujifilm X-T3 Review | Bottom Line

-If you don’t absolutely need a full frame camera for professional work, then the X-T3 is all you’ll ever need.
+If you don’t absolutely need a full-frame camera for professional work, then the X-T3 is all you’ll ever need.
 Nothing else comes close.
 Fujifilm really left nothing out of this camera and it can do just about anything.
 On top of that, no other camera out there can come close to matching the color science of the XT3.
-This means, better images with less time in post.
+This means better images with less time in post.

-In the mean time, if you do require shallow depth of field, there are still some really nice lenses out there like the Mitakon 35mm f0.95 or the Kipon IBELUX 40mm f0.85.
+In the meantime, if you do require a shallow depth of field, there are still some really nice lenses out there like the Mitakon 35mm f0.95 or the Kipon IBELUX 40mm f0.85.
 The Mitakon will be more of a street art lens, while the IBELUX will be more of a portrait art lens.
 All you have to do is learn to focus manually and the tools found in the XT3 couldn’t be better.

-If you still need a steady image for video, then take the money you saved by not buying the Sony A7III, and buy a gimbal or a few OIS lenses instead.
+If you still need a steady image for the video, then take the money you saved by not buying the Sony A7III, and buy a gimbal or a few OIS lenses instead.
 At around $1,500 this camera is an insane deal.

 Did I miss anything?
 Let me know if there is anything else you’d like to see.

 Fujifilm X-T3 Sample Photos